vasilvestre/vasilvestre.github.io/.github/thank-you.md

 # Thanks and love

 - [AKAWAKA](https://github.com/akawakaweb): one of the contributors to the realization of this site.
-- [Amel](https://github.com/Zveltana): Front developer that made this site
+- [Amélia MASSOT](https://github.com/Zveltana): Front developer that made this site